 Pregnancy rhinitis is a common ailment during pregnancy.
 Women that typically have problems with seasonal allergies or asthma, usually experience this ailment and it generally lasts the entire pregnancy.
 Once you deliver the baby, the symptoms usually disappear.

-Talk to your doctor if you notice constant congestion for several weeks to rule out an infection or alternative cause for your symptoms.
+Talk to your doctor if you notice constant congestion, the pregnancy ailments that you could mistake for sinus problems, for several weeks to rule out an infection or alternative cause for your symptoms.
 Here is a list of symptoms of pregnancy rhinitis:

 - congestion which often causes difficulty breathing and sleeping at night